HenzaT/the_country_club/README.md

 Before beginning this project, I actually started building a separate frontend only country-focused app using JavaScript, TailwindCSS, the REST Countries API and HTML a few months before this.
 This was a good way for me to practise using the REST Countries API, as well as an opportunity to practise using TailwindCSS.
 Ultimately, I decided that I'd need to scale this project and would need a backend.

 To keep track of the features, I have been using a Trello board which is kept up to date.

+As I deployed my app, I realised that PostgreSQL was better suited for MySQL and switched, as I would have to install third-party solutions to be able to use MySQL in production.

 ## Reflections